ni-phy/year4-project/README.md

 # year4-project
-This is the GitHub repository for the year 4 project for the MSci Physcis degree at the University of Birmingham.
+This is the GitHub repository for the 4th year project of the MSci Physcis degree at the University of Birmingham.

-The project is by Henry Shaw and Nikolas Hadjiantoni, supervised by Dr Guy Davis.
+The project participants are Henry Shaw and Nikolas Hadjiantoni, the project is supervised by Dr Guy Davies.